geekstreetstudios/EpicMMOVRFix/README.md

 ## Credits

-- Thanks to ASharpPen for EpicMMO
+- Thanks to WackyMole for EpicMMO
 - Thanks to the Valheim VR Mod team
 - Thanks to the Valheim modding community